yugabyte/yugabyte-db/docs/content/latest/sample-data/_index.md

    weight: 2950
 ---

 YugabyteDB and YugabyteDB client shell installations include sample datasets you can use to test out YugabyteDB.
 These are located in the `share` directory of your installation.
 The datasets are also available in the [sample directory of the YugabyteDB GitHub repository](https://github.com/yugabyte/yugabyte-db/tree/master/sample).
 The datasets are provided in the form of SQL script files.
-You can install and use the sample datasets using either a local installation of YugabyteDB, or by connecting to a cluster in Yugabyte Cloud.
+You can install and use the sample datasets using either a local installation of YugabyteDB, or by connecting to a cluster in Yugabyte Cloud (including your free cluster) via a client shell.

 All of the datasets are PostgreSQL-compatible, and you can explore them using the [ysqlsh shell](../admin/ysqlsh/) to compare between PostgreSQL and the YugabyteDB [YSQL API](../api/ysql/).

 For information on installing YugabyteDB, refer to [Quick Start](../quick-start/).

 For information on connecting to your Yugabyte Cloud cluster using `ysqlsh`, refer to [Connect via Client Shell](../yugabyte-cloud/cloud-basics/connect-to-clusters#connect-via-client-shell).
+To get started with Yugabyte Cloud, refer to [Get Started](../yugabyte-cloud/cloud-basics/).

 <div class="row">